KlimeSE/space-engineers-ai-spaceship-generator/README.md

 ### Introduction

 Apps and code (`PCGSEPy` library) developed for the [Space Engineers](https://www.spaceengineersgame.com/) PCG project, supported by a [GoodAI research grant](https://www.goodai.com/using-open-ended-algorithms-to-generate-video-game-content-in-space-engineers/).
 The main app is the AI Spaceship Generator, which creates spaceships for Space Engineers using AI (for more information, see our [research explainer](#research) and [publications](#publications)).
 The second app is a Spaceships Ranker, which is used for conducting a user study.

+### Development status

+You can check the current status of development of the application at the [wiki](https://github.com/GoodAI/space-engineers-ai-spaceship-generator/wiki/Development-status).

 ## Apps
 The following is a quick overview of the apps (AI Spaceship Generator and Spaceships Ranker).
 Further documentation is available within the apps themselves.